NCSU GIS/MEA582:

 cd

-Download all text files with color rules (see above) to the selected directory.
+Download text file with color rules (see above) to the selected directory.
 Now you can use the commands from the assignment requiring the text file without the need to specify the full path to the file.

 Compute summaries